-Breads & Sandwiches: Choose whole grains most of the time.
-Good choices are whole-wheat buns, hard rolls, French or Italian bread, bread sticks, Melba toast and saltine crackers.
+Bread & Sandwiches: Choose whole grains most of the time.
+Good choices are whole-wheat buns, hard rolls, French or Italian bread, breadsticks, Melba toast, and saltine crackers.

 If you must dip your bread, use healthful olive oil rather than butter or margarine.
 Better yet, eat plain bread and “dry” toast.

-Fats & Oils: Request that the restaurant use less oil when cooking.
-Ask that your food be prepared with vegetable oil (e.g. canola, olive, corn, sunflower, safflower or soy) or soft margarine instead of butter.
+Fats & Oils: Request that the restaurant uses less oil when cooking.
+Ask that your food be prepared with vegetable oil (e.g., canola, olive, corn, sunflower, safflower, or soy) or soft margarine instead of butter.

 Limit desserts and high-fat pastries, and share a richer dessert with a friend.
 Instead of a piece of apple pie, order sliced baked apples.
-Bypass sugar-rich foods such as puddings, canned fruits in syrup and ice cream sundaes.
+Avoid sugar-rich foods such as puddings, canned fruits in syrup, and ice cream sundaes.

 Beverages: Don’t drink your calories.
 Quench your thirst without consuming large amounts of calories from sugar.
 Here are some healthy options.

 Water: Water is always a good drink choice.
-Add lemon or lime slices to make it extra refreshing and satisfying, or choose flavored water with 10 calories or less.
+Add lemon, lime, or other fruit to make it extra refreshing and satisfying, or choose flavored water with 10 calories or less.

 Milk: Drink fat-free or low-fat milk, and use it instead of whole milk or cream in coffee or other drinks.
 Skip the milkshakes, but if you must have one, ask that it be made with skim or 1% milk to lower the fat but still provide calcium.

 Alcoholic Beverages: If you drink alcoholic beverages, do so sensibly and in moderation.
-Healthful eating guidelines recommend that a woman have no more than one alcoholic drink a day and a man have no more than two drinks a day.
+Healthful eating guidelines recommend that a woman have no more than one alcoholic drink a day, and a man has no more than two drinks a day.